fr4iser90/FoundryCord/docs/4_project_management/todo/bot/archive/refactor-dynamic-structure.md

 *   **Note:** The items previously listed under "Specific Checklist" and "Comments Removed/Updated" have been integrated into the tasks in Phase 1 and Phase 2 or marked as complete/deleted there.
 This section is kept for reference but ideally, these specific file checks should be part of the main task verification.

-## General Notes / Future Considerations

-*   [ ] Minor TODOs added during refactoring (e.g., error handling, specific implementation details like data fetching in `DashboardController`) should be reviewed and prioritized separately.
-*   **`DashboardDataService` `fetch_data` method was re-implemented** to use the `SystemCollector` (via ServiceFactory) and transform `MetricModel` data.
-Placeholders for other data source types (DB, ServiceCollector) exist.